Pennsylvania State System of Higher Education: Related organizations

 State System universities also operate four branch campuses.
-The Office of the Chancellor was situated in the capital city of Harrisburg at the Dixon University Center.
+The Office of the Chancellor is situated in the capital city of Harrisburg.

 As reported in November 2020, "The Pennsylvania State System of Higher Education was given the green light from the General Assembly to sell the Dixon University Center".
 The Dixon University Center was then purchased by the Jewish Federation of Greater Harrisburg.

 Mission

 As established by the founding legislation, Act 188 of 1982, the primary mission of the State System of Higher Education "is the provision of instruction for undergraduate and graduate students to and beyond the Master's degree in the liberal arts and sciences, and in the applied fields, including the teaching profession."
 Additionally, the purpose of the State System is "to provide high quality education at the lowest possible cost to students."

 Governance

 A 20-member Board of Governors oversees the system.
 Additional power is vested in the Councils of Trustees at the constituent universities.

 Board of Governor's membership includes: four state legislators, three students, the Governor of the Commonwealth (or a designee), the Pennsylvania Secretary of Education (or a designee), and 11 citizens appointed by the governor and confirmed by the state senate.

 The Board of Governors sets general policy for the State System.
 They also set recommendations regarding individual university tuition and the university technology fee.
 They have meetings typically on a quarterly basis.

 Act 188 of 1982 states, "Funding for the Board of Governors and chancellor shall come from all operating funds available to the State colleges and State-owned university, but shall not exceed one-half of one per centum (.5%) of such funds.
 For purposes of this section, the phrase “operating funds” means any federal appropriation, any state appropriation, any student tuition fees and any student fees for room and board".